top of page

 The beautiful Texas Mountain Laurel "Dermatophyllum secundiflorum formerly known as Sophora secundiflora

-Fragrant (grape bubblegum) violet-blue flowers in terminal clusters create a wonderful display in spring against the backdrop of shiny dark green foliage.
+Hey Tomball!
+Do you smell the grape buble gum in the air?
+What you smell is the flowers of the Texas Mountain Laurel!
+This small tree or large shrub is very fragrant (grape bubblegum) has violet-blue flowers in terminal clusters create a wonderful display in spring against the backdrop of shiny dark green foliage.
 This multi-stemmed evergreen is excellent for use as a large shrub or small tree.
 Slow growing and easily trained as espalier or a patio tree.
 This desert native thrives in warm, sunny, arid environments.

 Light: Full sun